 Strong communication between teachers and parents is especially critical in childcare.
 Here at DCDC we use the Brightwheel App.
 Our teachers will complete a daily report for infants, toddlers, and preschoolers that parents can view right on their smartphones.
 These reports are intended to provide an easy way to ensure important information is being shared on a daily basis.
 The reports discuss such things as what your child ate at mealtimes, how they napped, diaper/bathroom habits, and a personal message to you about your child’s day.
 Parents and teachers are able to message each other to keep up to date on their child’s progress.

 Our staff works hard at establishing good rapport with the families of children in their class.
 “Getting to Know You” meetings are held within the first few weeks of enrollment.
 Also Center Adjustment Reports are shared between the teachers and parents each time a child transitions between classrooms, so the teacher and parents can establish a solid relationship.

 DCDC has tuition assistance available.
 The Educational Improvement Tax Credit program offers tuition assistance specifically for pre-kindergarten children whose families meet certain income guidelines.
 The funding will help offset the cost for children from age three to five to attend DCDC’s preschool program either three or five days per week.
 This funding is available thanks to corporate support through the Pennsylvania Educational Improvement Tax Credit (EITC) program.
-In the past year DCDC’s scholarship fund has received support from PPL Corporation, Highmark, Keystone Insurers Group, Cole Hardware, First Keystone Bank and FNB Bank.
+In past years DCDC’s scholarship fund has received support from PPL Corporation, Highmark, Keystone Insurers Group, Cole Hardware, First Keystone Bank and FNB Bank.